ardhi/dobo/wiki/GETTING-STARTED.md

 └───────────┴──────────────────────────┘
 ```

 As you can see, Dobo is smart enough to reject any payload that isn't right.
-In this case, we forgot to include the phone number since according to the schema, this field is defined as required.
+In this case, we forgot to include the phone number since according to the model, this field is defined as required.

 You can now try all of Dobo's other applets.
 [This page](https://github.com/ardhi/dobo/tutorials/applets) provides its complete list.